WildPastry/Stopwatch/README.md

 ## Stopwatch

-Simple stopwatch created with react
+Stopwatch created with React and Bootstrap

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)